probcomp/gen-website-private/README.md

 within GitHub Actions.

 Note: using this identity pool, a GitHub action in any probcomp website can modify the `gen-website-private` bucket without restriction.

+[These instructions](https://gist.github.com/patmigliaccio/d559035e1aa7808705f689b20d7b3fd3) were essential to enabling SSL for a wildcard subdomain on App Engine.